 - Mission, Rationale and Vision.
 What is the mission of the proposed SRI and how does it complement the mission and strategic plan of UT Dallas and associated schools?.
 What are the main intellectual problems and research needs now and in the near future?
 Identify all other similar centers/institutes nationwide including location and differences the proposed SRI will offer.
 How does the SRI benefit North Texas as a resource?

-- Diversity Equity and Inclusion.
+- Broader Impact.
 What is the plan to promote broader participation of individuals from diverse backgrounds, including those from groups identified as underrepresented in the field, such as women and ethnic/racial minorities ?
 How will the SRI encourage faculty recruitment/retention of these groups?

 - Coordination plan with UT Dallas Office of Sustainability.
 Identify the core UN Sustainability Development Goals targeted and the plan for addressing them.
 How will the broader community be involved?